Engagement Announcement or Bridesmaid Proposal

 A Clear Mind Means Good Decisions

-It is also said to not rush into things.
-It’s perfectly okay to get engaged and then tell all of your family and closest friends that evening (keeping that circle as small as possible, of course).
+Do not rush into things.
+It’s perfectly okay to tell all of your family and closest friends about your engagement right away (keeping that circle as small as possible, of course).
 However, what you shouldn’t do is ask your best five gals to be your bridesmaids that same day.
 Think about what you expect from your bridesmaids and which of your chosen ones can live up to that expectation; also don’t forget to give extensive thought to simple details such as the number of bridesmaids needed.
 Brides often find themselves asking too many to participate in this role and end up being overwhelmed.
 Some ways to figure out who should be in the bridal party are:

 Discussing with your partner how many groomsmen they may expect to have